vimond/replay/plans.md

 Consuming playback state and manipulating the playback is handled by a `<PlayerController>` dealing specially with the video stream component.

-Later: Look into Flux action set prepared for Redux.
-Both buttons and video state changes.

 # Architecture

 ## Designing the best separation of concerns